Sign in to access your Salford customer account, or see our other accounts.

 Do successful appeals for other children reduce my child’s chance of a place?

-Any appeals won by parents/carers are extra places given to children taking the number in the year group concerned over the published number.
+Any appeals won by parents/carers/guardians are extra places given to children taking the number in the year group concerned over the published number.
 The admission process allows places to be given to children until the admission number for the year group concerned has been reached by using the admissions criteria.
 Places cannot be allocated to children on the waiting list until the number of children in the year group concerned falls below the published admission number.

-Make a Secondary School appeal
+Make a primary school appeal

-• Offer date: 3 March 2025
+• Offer date: 2 March 2026

-• Appeals to be submitted by: 1 April 2025
+• Appeals to be submitted by: 30 March 2026

-• Offer date: 16 April 2025
+• Offer date: 16 April 2026

-• Appeals to be submitted by: 22 May 2025
+• Appeals to be submitted by: 18 May 2026

 If you need more help about your appeal hearing